ju4nv1e1r4/nlp-from-scratch/README.md

-# NLP Text Processing Library
+# NLP Techniques From Scratch

 This Python project provides a simple implementation for performing basic Natural Language Processing (NLP) tasks on text data.
 It includes functionalities for: